 The second major transformation of Social Work Social Work took place with the development of the European Higher Education Area (EHEA).
 This process of adaptation of qualifications throughout the European Union has had a major impact on all university studies in Spain. has an important impact on all university studies in Spain.
 The former denomination of 3-year Diplomatura and 5-year Licenciaturas is transformed into years are transformed into 4-year degree courses.
 This transformation that Social Work from a Diploma to a Bachelor's Degree is an academic revolution, since this academic revolution, as this transformation of Social Work from a Diploma to a Bachelor's degree allows access to postgraduate studies at the same level as other degrees. access to postgraduate studies through master's degrees and doctorates.
-See the full incorporation of Social Work into university degrees and social sciences is and social sciences.
+See the full incorporation of Social Work into university degrees and social sciences.

 The aim of an area of knowledge is to increase its number of research projects and to make it more robust, so it is necessary for researchers in this area to know the steps for transferring scientific production (Rosenberg et al., 2005).
 A fundamental characteristic of a profession is the body of knowledge that defines it (Randall & Kindiak, 2008).
 Social work is a relatively new field of research because of the problems mentioned above, both internationally and nationally (Beddoe, 2011).
-The publication of articles in scientific journals is one of the basic means for the dissemination of scientific knowledge and the basis of the procedure for assessing the quality of scientific results in a scientific area (Sellers et al., 2006).
+The publication of articles in scientific journals is one of the basic means for the dissemination of scientific area (Sellers et al., 2006).
 Journals also incorporate peer review mechanisms to preserve the quality of publications.